 Here, you’ll see what insurance companies look at when deciding how much to offer for a spinal fusion settlement.

 Surgery increases the full value of a personal injury case.
 And a spinal fusion surgery is no exception.
+This is true regardless of whether you:

 This is true regardless of whether the injured person has a cervical fusion, or a lumbar fusion.
 Cervical means neck.
 Lumbar refers to the back.